debarnabdas007/Sahayak-The-Bureaucracy-Automator/ARCHITECTURE.md

 ## The "Sahayak" Workflow (Professional Grade)

 ### Phase 1: The Trust Interface (Input)
 The application acts as a "Bureaucracy Interface."
-It must support two distinct input modes to ensure data integrity and trust.
+It supports two distinct input modes to ensure data integrity and trust.

 1.  **Live Mode (High Trust Path)**
     * **User Action:** Captures a photo directly via the browser (`capture="environment"`).